akserg/ng2-systemjs-demo/README.md

 After completing installation type in your favourite shell:

-* `npm run play` to start a "Hello World" app in a new browser window.
-App files are observed and will be re-transpiled on each change.
+* `npm run play` to start an Angular2 playground application in a new browser window.
+Application files are observed and will be re-transpiled on each change.